 Jack Henry & Associates literally started out as an idea scribbled on a napkin.
 The beginnings of that business plan would lead co-founders Jack Henry and Jerry Hall to build a billion-dollar financial software company.
 In 1976, Jack Henry & Associates was born on a borrowed computer in the back of an engine repair shop in Monett, Missouri.
 As demand for their services grew, Jack Henry & Associates tapped into tech talent across the Springfield region and went from one client to more than 9,000 clients and 6,500 associates nationwide.

 An accounting firm named Baird, Kurtz, & Dobson opened its doors in Southwest Missouri in 1923.
-Now known as BKD, the firm welcomed customers to a third location in Springfield nearly 30 years later.
+Formerly known as BKD, now FORVIS, the firm welcomed customers to a third location in Springfield nearly 30 years later.
 The Queen City of the Ozarks would soon become—and remain—BKD’s national headquarters.
 In 1969, BKD expanded beyond Missouri, which marked the beginning of several new locations in the Midwest and Northeast.
 In 2021, the multimillion-dollar company had 41 offices in 19 states and was ranked the 14th largest public accounting firm in the nation.

 Expedia Group Inc. is a travel industry leader with strong ties to Springfield, MO.
 Expedia owns household names like Travelocity and Hotels.com.
 In 2001, a Springfield business called TravelNow.com would bring the largest online travel company to the Ozarks.